Assam: Illegal coal mine & drugs ravaging Northeast under BJP watch, says Gaurav Gogoi

 Gogoi also pointed to the ED’s revelation that the cash generated was collected and stored by “cash handlers,” whose diaries detailing “cash in out” were seized.

-He further alleged that “the coal mine owners and the syndicate people used to coordinate with illegal coal mine operators at Margherita in Tinsukia to make it appear to be mined from a legally source miners.”
+He further alleged that “the coal mine owners and the syndicate people used to coordinate with illegal coal mine operators in Margarita Tinsukia to make it appear to be mined from legally source miners.”
 During the May search, the ED reportedly seized Rs 1.58 crore in cash, digital devices, and two high-end vehicles suspected to be purchased from the proceeds of crime.

 “We were the first to welcome it,” Gogoi declared, referring to the ED’s action.
 “Because the Congress party has been raising these very points time and again, that illegal coal trade is going on.
 We raised this inside the house as well.
 We raised this issue outside the House and were pleasantly surprised that the ED did such a thing.”

-Gogoi then directly challenged the assertions of the Assam Chief Minister.
+The Assam Congress chief then directly challenged the assertions of the Assam Chief Minister.
 “We welcomed it because it proved the Assam Chief Minister’s statements to be false.
 The Assam Chief Minister says that there is no illegal coal trade.
+There is no illegal coal.
 Everything is legal.
-So, the government machinery proved the Chief Minister to be a liar.
+So a government machinery proved the Chief Minister to be a liar.
 So we welcomed this.”

 However, Gogoi expressed growing skepticism regarding the ED’s follow-up actions.
 “But when there was no investigation after this, there was no SIT after this, there was no arrest after this, then our doubt also went towards the ED whether the ED really wanted to arrest people or when they said that during the search cash of Rs 1.58 crore was seized, their work was limited to that.”